 Another concern interviewees raised was the demolition of older homes and subsequent construction of larger, more expensive homes.
 Some said this type of activity is detrimental to neighborhood character and overall housing affordability in Arlington due to the loss of "naturally affordable" homes.
 With this concern in mind, from October 2018 to March 2019 the Department of Planning and Community Development worked with the Residential Study Group (RSG), which was "tasked with studying...the demolition of structures that may be affordable and the incompatibility of new structures in established neighborhoods."
-According to the DPCD "Report on Demolitions and Replacement Homes" (July 2019): "Based on the data reviewed in this report, it cannot be said that the loss of structures is resulting in a loss of affordable under the definition established by the Department of Housing and Urban Development."33 Also, it is important to consider the number of demolitions (an average of 13.5 single-family homes per year and even fewer two-family) in the larger context of Arlington's approximately 20,000 housing units.
+According to the DPCD "Report on Demolitions and Replacement Homes" (July 2019): "Based on the data reviewed in this report, it cannot be said that the loss of structures is resulting in a loss of affordability in Arlington" because "there are very few properties that can be considered affordable under the definition established by the Department of Housing and Urban Development."
+Also, it is important to consider the number of demolitions (an average of 13.5 single-family homes per year and even fewer two-family) in the larger context of Arlington's approximately 20,000 housing units.
 Figures 2.21 and 2.22 show demolition and construction trends over the past five year

-33 DPCD Report on Demolitions and Replacement Homes, July 11, 2019, p.37
+31 DPCD Report on Demolitions and Replacement Homes, July 11, 2019, p.37

-32 The 2016 Housing Production Plan reported 1,460 conversions to condominiums between 2010 and 2014.
+30 The 2016 Housing Production Plan reported 1,460 conversions to condominiums between 2010 and 2014.